pramnora/SVG/README.md

 1. SVG graphics code, is all written out as being in the form of text;
 and, therefore, the file sizes can be very 'light weight'...;
-especially, when compared to other graphic file formats.
+especially, when compared to other graphic file formats;
+which, in turn, means the web page both downloads and runs really 'fast'.

-2. Another most noticiable feature of SVG graphics is they can be 'resized' without loosing 'quality';
+2. The other most highly noticiable feature of SVG graphics is they can be 'resized' without loosing 'quality';
 which is quite unlike other 'lossy' graphic file formats such as: .jpg/.gif./-etc.;
 in other words, SVG graphics do NOT look pixelated when you either blow them up/or else, shrink them down.